Saints beat battling Leeds to go six points clear

 Norman and Walmsley took the try tally to eight for the merciless hosts as Leeds ran out of steam and lost their heads, subsiding to an 11th straight defeat against the Saints.

-Top-of-the-table rivals Catalans and Wigan can reduce the deficit to four points this weekend if they win their games in hand against Castleford and Toulouse respectively.
+Top-of-the-table rivals Catalans, who visit Castleford on Sunday, and third-placed Wigan, who host Toulouse on Friday, can both reduce the deficit back to four points if they win.

 St Helens: Bennison, Makinson, Hurrell, Davies, Grace, Welsby, Lomax, Walmsley, Roby, Lees, Sironen, Batchelor, Knowles.